dividedbyzeroco/warp-server/readme.md

 ## Queue API

 Once the `queue` feature has been set up, you may now access the operations provided by the Queue API.
-Note that the `X-Warp-Master-Key` must be set for every request done on the Migration API.
+Note that the `X-Warp-Master-Key` must be set for every request done on the Queue API.
 It is advised to only keep the master key in secure environments.
 Never make this master key publicly accessible.

 ### Starting Queues